jbelmont/useful-scripts/README.md

-# useful-scripts
+# Useful Scripts

-A collection of useful shell scripts, go scripts and more
+A collection of useful shell scripts, go scripts and more.